Your New York Civil Rights & Criminal Defense Lawyers

 • Media: Be cautious with media interactions.
 Consult your lawyer before making any public statements.

-Taking immediate and appropriate actions after your rights have been violated is crucial in seeking justice and compensation for the injustice you’ve endured.
-Remember, you don’t have to go through this alone – seeking legal assistance is a pivotal step in ensuring that your rights are upheld and the violators are held accountable.
+Taking immediate and appropriate actions after your rights have been violated is crucial in seeking justice and compensation.
+Remember, you don’t have to go through this alone – getting legal assistance is an important step in ensuring that your rights are upheld and the violators are held accountable.

 What constitutes police misconduct in NYC?

-Police misconduct encompasses a variety of inappropriate or illegal actions including excessive force, false arrest, racial profiling, intimidation, harassment, and the violation of civil rights.
+Police misconduct encompasses a variety of inappropriate or illegal actions, including excessive force, false arrest, racial profiling, intimidation, harassment and the violation of your civil rights.

 What should I do if I am a victim of police misconduct?